 Why I Started This Blog (And a Little About Me)

 It details my dieting history, health issues, and what you can expect to get by joining this community.
-If you like what you see, consider signing up for our email updates.
-The form is to the right, in the sidebar.
+If you like what you see, consider subscribing to our email updates.
+Just click on the "Subscribe" at the top of your browser.